eduarda-f-goncalves/Test_Learning_Git/README.md

 Note: when crating a new file, if we use the termination : README.md, the .md is for formatting the fila as a mark down file, where we can write whatever we want.
 In this case a README file is just a file where it is explained how the code works and what it does.

+Using VSCode:
+1) Open Vscode and choose a folder to open and where to store locally all the codes etc.
+2) To open a repository from GitHub, for example this one, use the followig prompt: git clone git@github.com:eduarda-f-goncalves/Test_Learning_Git.git   (clone)
+3) Atfer doing changes, or adding new files or anything at all, we have to save it locally, using the prompt:  git add .
+This saves all the changes locally.
+The dot means it saves everything on the folder, or we can swap it by the name of the file we want to save.
+4) After this we have to commit: git commit -m
+5) And lastly to save not onky locally, but also on GitHub, we use the following command: git push   and it will sync both.